Joan Crawford in 1970 — aged 62, 64, 65, or 66.

 Other biographies that claim 1904 include Joan Crawford: The Essential Biography (2002, by Lawrence J. Quirk and William Schoell) and Joan Crawford: Hollywood Martyr (2008, by David Bret).

 Donald Spoto, that grand old celebrity muckracker, comes out for 1906.
-He repeats a common objection to 1904: that Crawford’s older brother Hal was born late in 1903, making Joan’s birth in March 1904 impossible.
+He repeats a common objection to 1904: the belief that Crawford’s older brother Hal was born late in 1903, making Joan’s birth in March of 1904 impossible.

 He’s not the only one.
-The fan site LegendaryJoanCrawford.com has what it claims is Hal’s birth certificate.
+The fan site LegendaryJoanCrawford.com has what it claims is Hal’s birth certificate (archived link).
 But others object to Hal’s alleged birthdate as well.
 The commenters at Wikipedia have hashed the issues over at some length, and their discussion is useful.

 To circle back to biographies again, Joan Crawford’s daughter Christina, in the notorious 1978 biography Mommie Dearest, firmly states 1904:

 Publicly her birth date was reported as March 23, 1908, but Grandmother told me that she was actually born in 1904.